dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/info.md

 ```

-When we make [breaking changes](../development-resources/versioning-overview/#breaking-changes) to the API, we release new dated versions.
+When we make [breaking changes](../docs/Development%20resources/versioning-overview#breaking-changes) to the API, we release new dated versions.

-The current version is 2022-01-03.
-Check the last updates out in the [changelog](../development-resources/versioning-overview/#changelog).
+The current version is 2022–01–03.
+Check the last updates out in the changelog.

 # Postman collection